surgi1/obtrack-issues/README.md

-# fitpad-issues
-Issue tracker and wiki for FITPAD.io
+# The purpose of this repo is to make use of the Issues and Wiki sections only, both for FITPAD.io app.